Cauan33XL/SecureFlag-Sistema-Simulado-RH/README.md

 - Translations to new languages

 ### Contribution Process
-1. Repository fork
+1. Fork the repository
 2. Descriptive branch (`feature/...` or `fix/...`)
 3. Commits with clear messages
 4. Pull Request with detailed description

 ### Code of Conduct
-- Respect for team and community
+- Respect for the team and community
 - Academic and educational focus
 - Technical quality and clarity
 - Adequate documentation